emrgnt-cmplxty/fermi/docs/docs/2.develop/integrate/frontend.md

 Once your contract is deployed it is highly likely that you will want to interact with it from a web frontend.

 For creating a frontend you will leverage two tools:
-1. `Wallet Selector`: Allows the user to use their Axion wallet in your dApp.
+1. `Wallet Selector`: Allows the user to use their Fermi wallet in your dApp.
-2. `Axion API JS`: A suit of tools to interact with the Axion RPC.
+2. `Fermi API JS`: A suit of tools to interact with the Fermi RPC.

 Using those tools you will implement the following flow:
 1. **Setup** a wallet selector.
 1. Load the wallet selector **on start-up**.
-2. Ask the user to **sign-in** using a Axion wallet.
+2. Ask the user to **sign-in** using a Fermi wallet.
 2. **Call methods** in the contract.

 ---

-## Adding Axion API JS and Wallet Selector
+## Adding Fermi API JS and Wallet Selector
 In order to use `near-api-js` and the `wallet-selector` you will need to first add them to your project.

 The wallet selector has multiple wallet packages to select from, [see in their website](https://github.com/near/wallet-selector#installation-and-usage).